Apollo-Community/ApolloStats/README.md

 Account items:
 - Would be nice to show why a player got an item too.

-Bans:
-- Full text search for a ban.

 Rounds:
 - Show player death graph over round's duration.